-The third category of bikes falls somewhere between those that go through distribution and are sold direct-to-consumer.
+The third category of places where to buy bikes online falls somewhere between those that go through distribution and are sold direct-to-consumer.
 These bikes are made for, branded by, and sold through online bike stores with no distributor between the bike maker and store.

-So, for all the reasons I’ve outlined above, this is a list limited to enthusiast-level, road disc bikes from the better-known brands.
+So, for all the reasons I’ve outlined above, this is a list limited to enthusiast-level, road disc and gravel bikes from the better-known brands.
 It can provide a starting point for those of you who don’t have your own shortlist already or are open to considering other bikes.
-I’ve developed the list for that purpose and to use it in evaluating how and where to buy a bike online, the primary purpose of this post.
+I’ve developed the list for that purpose and to use it in evaluating how and where to buy bikes online, the primary purpose of this post.

 STACK AND REACH CHARTS

-To compare the fit of these bikes and their potential suitability for you, I’ve developed the following charts mapping the StR ratios for endurance, racing and aero bikes.
-While ratios may change slightly (a few hundredths) for larger or smaller sizes of the same model, I’ve plotted the StR for the medium or 54cm size bike of each model.
+To compare the fit of these bikes and their potential suitability for you, I’ve developed the following charts mapping the StR ratios for racing, aero, endurance, and gravel bikes.
+While ratios may change slightly (a few hundredths) for larger or smaller sizes of the same model, I’ve plotted the StR for the medium or 54cm or 55cm size bike of each model, whichever the brand specifies.
 This is typically a middle point and commonly purchased size in each bike’s size range.

 HOW TO BUY BIKES ONLINE